 The real meat of the problems with Cyberpunk 2077’s controller settings happens to be hidden behind a very innocuous toggle.
-The ‘Show Advanced Options’ toggle hides a wide variety of specific settings that are the main cause behind the game’s strange feeling controls.
+The ‘Show Advanced Options’ toggle hides various specific settings that are the main cause behind the game’s strange feeling controls.
 Almost all of these settings are completely detrimental in one way or another and need to be set straight to 0.

 Vertical Turning Bonus – 0

-There’ll be a similar theme in the few settings we’ll discuss in this advanced section, the fact that they’re nearly all at 0.
-The premise behind the Vertical Turning Bonus is that it’s providing a ‘boost’ to your standard control stick vertical turn at a full push.
+There’ll be a similar theme in the few settings we’ll discuss in this advanced section: the fact that they’re nearly all at 0.
+The premise behind the Vertical Turning Bonus is that it provides a ‘boost’ to your standard control stick vertical turn at a full push.
 This feels strange and unnatural because you’ve already set a Vertical Sensitivity setting, and that’s what you expect on playing.
-This strange change ends up being purely detrimental, and thus setting it to 0 is best.
+This strange change ends up being purely detrimental, and thus, setting it to 0 is best.

 Turning Delay – 0

 Specify the delay before the ‘boost’ to your turn is activated.
 It’s needless to say delays never really help in active gameplay.
 The premise behind why this setting is here is to provide the feeling of anticipation before the boost occurs to make it feel more natural.
-Unfortunately, this comes with the side-effect of generally making gameplay feel more sluggish.
-The fact that the turning bonus as a concept is generally useless as well makes this a setting that should never move away from 0.
+Unfortunately, this has the side-effect of generally making gameplay feel more sluggish.
+The fact that the turning bonus as a concept is also generally useless makes this a setting that should never move away from 0.

 Horizontal Turning Bonus – 0.5

-You might’ve noticed in our displayed settings that there is indeed a single exception to the 0 rule.
-That is the Horizontal Turning Bonus, which adds a boost to horizontal camera movement.
+You might’ve noticed in our displayed settings that there is a single exception to the 0 rule.
+That is the Horizontal Turning Bonus, which boosts horizontal camera movement.
 While it may seem at a glance to be as useless as other settings, it’s actually fairly easy to get used to and can provide a much-needed increase in speed when needed.
-An alternative is simply increasing your Horizontal Sensitivity, so in general, this is not essential.
-You can plainly set it to 0, and it will do you no real harm to do so.
+An alternative is simply increasing your Horizontal Sensitivity, so this is generally not essential.
+You can plainly set it to 0, which will do you no real harm.

-That’ll be all for us regarding the best Cyberpunk 2077 controller setting for PS4/XboxOne/PS5/SeriesX/PC available.
-The main take-away for any looking to smooth out the controls are certainly the Advanced hidden options, as removing those helps tremendously.
+That’ll be all regarding the best Cyberpunk 2077 controller setting for PS4/XboxOne/PS5/SeriesX/PC available.
+The main take-away for anyone looking to smooth out the controls is certainly the Advanced hidden options, as removing those helps tremendously.
 There’s a variety of ways in which the game requires significant fixing and is even currently being fixed for, and this is just one of them.

 If we helped you improve your game, or you simply want to add some information we might’ve missed on the essential Cyberpunk 2077 controller config, do let us know below.